OmarHusseini/OmarHusseini/README.md

 - **Computer Engineering** graduate from **Al-Quds University**.
 - Proud **Erasmus Scholarship** participant at **Mälardalen University**.
 - Trained in **Penetration Testing** at **Zero One Company**.
-- Full-Stack Developer with a passion for web development and cybersecurity

 - ## 🌱 What I’m currently learning
 I’m eager to master a wide range of programming languages and technologies that will help me grow from a **Full-Stack Developer in the making** to a **creative, skilled, and versatile engineer**.